Chris Bassitt

 Pitch Repertoire At-A-Glance

-Chris Bassitt has thrown 16,445 pitches that have been tracked by the PITCHf/x system between 2014 and 2024, including pitches thrown in the MLB Regular Season and Spring Training.
-In 2024, they have relied primarily on their Sinker (92mph), also mixing in a Cutter (89mph), Slider (78mph), Curve (70mph) and Splitter (83mph).
-He also rarely throws a Change (84mph) and Fourseam Fastball (93mph).
+Chris Bassitt has thrown 20,107 pitches that have been tracked by the PITCHf/x system between 2014 and 2025, including pitches thrown in the MLB Regular Season and Spring Training.
+In 2025, they have relied primarily on their Sinker (91mph), also mixing in a Cutter (88mph), Curve (71mph), Slider (77mph), Splitter (83mph) and Fourseam Fastball (91mph).
+He also rarely throws a Change (83mph).

-Their sinker has slight armside run and has some natural sinking action.
-Their cutter generates a high number of swings & misses compared to other pitchers' cutters.
-Their slider comes in below hitting speed, sweeps across the zone, has exceptional depth and results in somewhat more flyballs compared to other pitchers' sliders.
-Their curve has an exceptional bite, comes in below hitting speed, results in more flyballs compared to other pitchers' curves and has slight glove-side movement.
-Their splitter has dives down out of the zone, generates fewer whiffs/swing compared to other pitchers' splitters, results in somewhat more flyballs compared to other pitchers' splitters, has slight armside fade and has slightly below average velo.
-Their change is basically never swung at and missed compared to other pitchers' changeups, has an obvious armside fade and results in somewhat more flyballs compared to other pitchers' changeups.
-Their fourseam fastball is an extreme flyball pitch compared to other pitchers' fourseamers, generates fewer whiffs/swing compared to other pitchers' fourseamers, has some natural sinking action and has essentially average velo.
+Their sinker has heavy sinking action, results in somewhat more groundballs compared to other pitchers' sinkers and has slight armside run.
+Their cutter is an extreme flyball pitch compared to other pitchers' cutters and has some natural sink.
+Their curve has an exceptional bite, comes in below hitting speed, has sweeping glove-side movement and generates a high number of swings & misses compared to other pitchers' curves.
+Their slider comes in below hitting speed, sweeps across the zone, has exceptional depth and is an extreme flyball pitch compared to other pitchers' sliders.
+Their splitter has dives down out of the zone, generates a very high amount of groundballs compared to other pitchers' splitters, generates fewer whiffs/swing compared to other pitchers' splitters and has slight armside fade.
+Their fourseam fastball has heavy sinking action, is an extreme flyball pitch compared to other pitchers' fourseamers and has slightly below average velo.
+Their change (take this with a grain of salt because they've only thrown 4 of them in 2025) is basically never swung at and missed compared to other pitchers' changeups, has an obvious armside fade, results in more flyballs compared to other pitchers' changeups and has some natural sink to it.